Ranger Creek Ranch

 They have poor eyesight and will often remain around humans longer than other wildlife when startled which makes bow hunting so attractive.
 When cornered, they can defend themselves very effectively with sharp canine teeth.
 They cannot stand the cold winters, but we have many crooks and crannies on our ranch where they can find warmth to withstand.

-In Knox County, javelina are classified as a game animal and may be legally harvested with a hunting license from the first of October – last weekend in February and are limited to 2 per hunter per season.
+In Knox County, javelina are classified as a game animal and may be legally harvested with a hunting license from October 1, 2020 through February 28, 2021 and are limited to 2 per hunter per season.

 Javelina’s have a musk glad on their rump which gives them their characteristic smell and keeps them in contact with their herd.
 They usually weigh from 30-55 pounds and make great European, shoulder, and full body mounts.

 A 2 1/2 day semi- guided, 2 javelina hunt, 3 nights lodging including meals is $ 975 per person or $ 900 without meals.